CLAREMONT MCKENNA COLLEGE

 School Type: Liberal Arts

-Claremont-Mckenna College is an applied liberal arts college in Claremont, CA. Claremont is the town of “trees and PhDs”—it’s a classic, cozy college town full of intellectual energy.
+Claremont-Mckenna College is an applied liberal arts college in Claremont, CA. Claremont is the town of “trees and PhDs”—it’s a classic, cozy college town buzzing with intellectual energy.
 CMC is part of a five-college consortium modeled after The University of Oxford.
 You can read all about it below!

 How do I apply?